How to Send Cheers

 If your administrators have enabled the live Cheers feed in Engage, you will be able to like your favorite Cheers!
 Just scroll in your Dashboard page until you can see the Cheers tab.
 Read through the Cheers that have been sent at your organization and click the thumbs up icon if there is one that you particularly like.
 If you have clicked the thumbs up icon by mistake, just click it again to remove your like.

 If you are an administrator and want to enable Cheers "liking," enter your Admin view and go to Settings -> Platform -> Employee Portal and make sure the Cheers feed item is selected.
-The next time employees log in to TINYpulse, they will be able to see the Cheers tab in their Engage page.
+The next time employees log in to Limeade Listening, they will be able to see the Cheers tab in their Engage page.

 Say 'Thanks'